Who’s raising the most money in the governor race? Hint: It’s not Kris Kobach

 Fox said Kelly has the inside track going forward because she’s “right there in the nexus of liberal money,” the Topeka-Lawrence-Kansas City corridor.

-Except for Orman, all of the candidates will have to reload their finances after what is expected to be a hardfought campaign leading up to the Aug.
+Except for Orman, all of the candidates will have to reload their finances if they win their Aug.
 7 primaries.

 By taking the independent route, Orman can skip campaigning for a party nomination and marshal resources for the general election on Nov.
 6.

-Note: Editor’s note: An earlier version of this story included an incorrect figure for contributions raised by candidate Mark Hutton.